 The inspectors were vital to the operation of the nursing system.
 They selected nurses from their local area, monitored the children’s care, paid the nurses’ wages, distributed Hospital clothing, supervised the children’s medical treatment, arranged funerals, and organised transport for the children’s return to the Hospital.
 Inspectors could be responsible for over 100 children at a time, travelling miles to visit all the nurses in their district.

-The inspectors were generally well-connected local people, many of them clergymen, doctors, Hospital Governors, or members of the aristocracy.
+All the inspectors were volunteers.
+They tended to be well-connected local people, many of them clergymen, doctors, Hospital Governors, or members of the aristocracy.
 The artist William Hogarth was both a Governor and an inspector for the district of Chiswick, along with his wife Jane.
 A significant number of the inspectors were women – around 40% according to the inspections book for 1749-58 found in Coram’s Foundling Hospital Archive.

 The Hospital inspection system was one of few examples in the 18th and 19th centuries where women and men were recognised and respected equally for the work they did.
 Prudence West, for example, was the inspector for Barnet and in charge of the Barnet branch hospital (1762-68).
 She gained a reputation for her high standard of care, and the most vulnerable Foundlings were often placed in her district.
 For Lady Elizabeth Marchmont, inspector for Hemel Hempstead, it may have been her own turbulent beginnings as the daughter of a bankrupt linen draper which prompted her interest in supporting the early lives of the Foundlings.